 GA uses ARMCI as the primary communication layer.
-Neither GA nor ARMCI can work without a messagepassing library and elements of the execution environment (job control, process creation, interaction with the resource manager).
-ARMCI, in addition to being the underlying communication interface for GA, has been used to implement other communication libraries and compilers [11, 21].
-ARMCI offers an extensive set of functionality in the area of RMA communication: 1) data transfer operations (Get, Put Accumulate); 2) atomic operations; 3) memory management and synchronization operations; and 4) locks.
+Neither GA nor ARMCI can work without a message-passing library and elements of the execution environment (job control, process creation, interaction with the resource manager).
+ARMCI, in addition to being the underlying communication interface for GA, has been used to implement other communication libraries and compilers [9,28].
+ARMCI offers an extensive set of functionality in the area of Remote Memory Access (RMA) communication: (1) data transfer operations (Get, Put Accumulate); (2) atomic operations; (3) memory management and synchronization operations; and (4) locks.
 Communication in most of the non-collective GA operations is implemented as one or more ARMCI communication operations.

 ARMCI supports blocking and non-blocking versions of contiguous, strided and vector data transfer operations along with Read-Modify-Write operations.
 ARMCI uses the fastest available mechanism underneath to transmit data.
-For example, it uses shared memory with-in the node and, on the Cray XT5 system, uses Portals library for internode communication, as will be detailed in this presentation.
 ARMCI provides collective memory allocation interfaces, which allocate communicatable memory.
-On the Cray XT5 system, the Portals library can be used to transmit data in a one-sided fashion from any address in the processes virtual memory address space, as long as a Memory Descriptor [8] representing that memory is posted to the portals layer.
+On the Cray XT5 system, the Portals library can be used to transmit data in a one-sided fashion from any address in the processes virtual memory address space, as long as a Memory Descriptor [5] representing that memory is posted to the portals layer.

 Before we describe the design of one-sided communication in ARMCI that enabled GA and NWChem to run at petascale, we briefly describe the validation benchmarks and discuss the network connection details that were required to setup one-sided communication in ARMCI.